20 Works of Art You Must See (and Where to Find Them)

 18. Angkor Wat, Cambodia (Early 12th Century)

 One of the most important sites in all of Southeast Asia is the site of Angkor, an area that extends more than 154 square miles and consists of dozens of temples, hydraulic structures and communication routes.
-For hundreds years it existed as the center of the Khmer Kingdom, accented with ornately carved monuments, reservoirs and temples, among them the legendary Angkor Wat.
+For hundreds of years it existed as the center of the Khmer Kingdom, accented with ornately carved monuments, reservoirs and temples, among them the legendary Angkor Wat.

 One of the seven wonders of the world, Angkor Wat took an estimated 30 years to build and is the largest monument of the Angkor group, and the best preserved.
 It is an architectural masterpiece with perfect composition, balance, proportions and sculptures.